 3) Increased sales of high-end industrial machines in developed countries as companies try to increase their global competitiveness by investing in advanced technologies like robotics, computer-integrated manufacturing (CIM), Six Sigma programs, and other forms of lean manufacturing.

-So, Is Industrial Machinery/Components A Good Career Path?
-Yes, you can generate revenue in this sector in a short amount of time.
+You can really generate revenue in this sector in a short amount of time.
 It really depends on your passion for that particular field of engineering.
 Industrial Machinery is an excellent career path for those passionate about manufacturing and creating the machines that run our world.
-But if you’re unsure of your interest in this field, I would suggest working on projects to get a clearer idea of what it’s like to work there.
+But if you’re unsure of your interest in this field, we would suggest working on projects to get a clearer idea of what it’s like to work there.